davenuman/slides-drupalcon-barcelona/content.md

 Avoid the resource strain of a Vagrant VM:  Cloud dev Local headless device on your network instead of vagrant.

+Syncthing

-Docker hosting in production...
-TODO
+Docker hosting in production... ?

 ~ Immutable infrastructure--

 ???
  We are currently working on a server hosted bowline-docker dev environment.
 Will require a decent network connection -- cafe might not work well.
  Main challenge is the file syncing.

+Production hosting.
+BoF?

 ---
+class: center

 ## Final Thoughts

-Git has revolutionized code management and allowed for new work-flows
+### **Git** has revolutionized code management and allowed for new work-flows

-Docker is revolutionizing the way we do infrastructure and deployment
+### **Docker** is revolutionizing the way we do infrastructure and deployment

 ???
  +
 GitHub fork and Pull Request a prime example.

 Docker perhaps easing Immutable Infrastructure?
 Perhaps in ways we haven't discovered yet.

+---
+background-image: url(images/docker-friends.png)

+???

++
+ Docker is fun

 ---
 class: center